Justsecret123/One-Piece-Image-Classifier/README.md

 #### Navigate to the "image path" variable, and replace it with whatever file you want to perform the prediction/inference onto.
 ![Image_path](Screenshots/Image%20path.PNG).

-> **The resutls will be diplayed in a terminal, as shown in the "Probabilities" screenshot above.
+> **The resutls will be displayed in a terminal, as shown in the "Probabilities" screenshot above.

 ## Prerequisites